 Accountability and Record-Keeping

-The data protection supervisor shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with the GDPR and other applicable data protection legislation.
+The data protection supervisor shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with Data Protection Law and other applicable data protection legislation.

 The Company shall keep written internal records of all personal data collection, holding, and processing, which shall incorporate the following information:

-- The name and details of the Company, its Data Protection Officer, and any applicable third-party data processors;
+- The name and details of the Company, its Data Protection Supervisor, and any applicable third-party data processors;

 - The purposes for which the Company collects, holds, and processes personal data;